 Meyer hopes to grow the company to 100 staff across Sydney and Melbourne by the end of what he is calling its “start-up year”, while admitting the growth plans are “actually quite ambitious”.

-Four other co-founders were subsequently revealed with three of the four having significant previous tenure at PageGroup.
+Four other co-founders were subsequently announced, with three of the four having significant previous tenure at PageGroup.

 In the six months subsequent to the April launch, ShortList announced another nine PG employees were leaving, bound for FutureYou.

 A few days after Meyer’s departure from PageGroup, Matthew Gribble was announced as the new regional MD for PageGroup Australia and New Zealand, heading the Page Personnel, Michael Page and Page Executive brands.